Working on weight loss? Then you probably want results — fast.

 So by all means, attack your weight loss goal.
 Put it on the fast track.
 But please, do it right so you set yourself up for lasting success.

-By including Vitalcycle’s low impact interval training with proper guidance from Meredith you have the best of both worlds and the ability to reach your goal.
+By including Vitalcycle’s low impact interval training with proper guidance from Rebecca you have the best of both worlds and the ability to reach your goal.